kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Do the one thing you think you cannot do.
-Fail at it.
-Try again.
-Do better the second time.
-The only people who never tumble are those who never mount the high wire.
-This is your moment.
-Own it. - Oprah Winfrey
+    ## There is no passion to be found playing small - in settling for a life that is less than the one you are capable of living. - Nelson Mandela